githubtraining/training-manual/book/04a_activity_create_branch.md

 Follow these steps to create a new branch in the class repository:

-> **Warning:** You will need to have collaborator access on the class repository before you can create a branch on GitHub.
+> You will need to have collaborator access on the class repository before you can create a branch on GitHub.
+{: .warning}

 1. Navigate to *Code* tab of the class repository.
 1. Click the *branch dropdown*.